tnir/website-3/gitpod/docs/self-hosted/latest/index.md

 ## Prerequisites to Install Gitpod Self-Hosted

 - **Kubernetes expertise** <br />
   Gitpod is a Kubernetes application that makes heavy use of various Kubernetes features.
-It is highly recommended that people who want to install Gitpod have Kubernetes experience already.
+It is highly recommended to have sufficient Kubernetes experience in order to install Gitpod.
 These docs expect that you are able to create and maintain a Kubernetes cluster that meet our [requirements](./latest/requirements) on your own.

 - **Compatible Kubernetes cluster** <br />
   To install Gitpod you need to have a Kubernetes cluster up and running.
 There are a few [requirements](./latest/requirements) that must be met.
 For the three main supported cloud providers (_Google Kubernetes Engine_, _Amazon Elastic Kubernetes Service_, and _Microsoft Azure Kubernetes Service_) we provide [samples on how to create compatible clusters](./latest/infrastructure).

 - **Cert-Manager** <br />
   Gitpod needs a properly configured [cert-manager](https://cert-manager.io/) that runs in the cluster.
-It is used to issue internal certificates for the Gitpod installation as well as to create certificates for the Gitpod domain (unless you bring your own domain certificates). _[Read more …](./latest/infrastructure#cert-manager)_
+It is used to issue internal certificates for the Gitpod installation as well as to create certificates for the Gitpod domain (unless you bring your own domain certificates).

 - **DNS setup** <br />
   For your Gitpod installation you need a properly configured domain.
+The domain itself as well as the wildcard subdomain `*.your-domain.com`, `*.ws.your-domain.com` need to point to the cluster ingress.

 - **Gitpod product license** <br />
-  You need a license.
-We provide a community license for free.
-You can ask for an enterprise license here.
+  To install Gitpod, you need a license.
+We provide a community license for free ([Download](https://raw.githubusercontent.com/gitpod-io/gitpod/main/install/licenses/Community.yaml)).
+To get an enterprise license, [fill out this form](/enterprise-license).

 ## Getting Started